(now KWYN ENGINE)

 military electronics training

-The MAGPIE Framework, now called KWYN Immersive, is an advanced training platform that guides students in highly interactive virtual environments, enabling realistic experiences with electronics and maintenance procedures.
+The MAGPIE Framework, now called KWYN Engine, is an advanced training platform that guides students in highly interactive virtual environments, enabling realistic experiences with electronics and maintenance procedures.
 The platform uses modeling and simulation to create digital twins of machines, allowing students to learn, practice, and test their skills.
-KWYN Immersive bridges classroom instruction and hands-on experience, saving time and fast-tracking mission readiness.
+KWYN Engine bridges classroom instruction and hands-on experience, saving time and fast-tracking mission readiness.

 Efficient instruction and deeper learning